hemilabs/docs/foundational-topics/the-architecture/tunneling/bitcoin-tunnel.md

 ***

-## 🔍 Comparison to Other Bitcoin Interoperabilty Solutions
+## 🔍 Comparison to Other Bitcoin Interoperability Solutions

 * Hemi’s Bitcoin Tunnels leverage the power of hVM (Hemi Virtual Machine) to monitor and secure Bitcoin-based asset transfers.&#x20;
 * The Bitcoin Tunnel contract uses hVM to track Bitcoin addresses and outputs tied to custodianship vaults, ensuring efficient and secure asset management.&#x20;